open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/exporters.md

 [Zipkin](https://zipkin.io/).
 OpenTelemetry Java provides exporters for some common open source backends.

-If you use the Javaagent for
+If you use the Java agent for
 [automatic instrumentation](/docs/instrumentation/java/automatic) you can learn how to setup exporters following the
 [Agent Configuration Guide](/docs/instrumentation/java/automatic/agent-config)